Move Your BTC First Before Claiming Forked Coins and Airdrops

 Not that we mean to scare you, but if you are going to go ahead and roll up your sleeves to follow our set of guides for getting at your forked coin value, you will be using your private keys.
 Whenever you need to use your private keys you should recognize that there's a risk that something could go wrong, and the results could be that they become revealled to a 3rd party (via Malware or other detection software) or performing a human error and sending coins out to the wrong address where they cannot be recovered.

 If your coins are in a hardware wallet, do recognize that you purchased that product to outsource a lot of potential security worries.
-Redeeming the coins often means getting under the hood of that security model, and hence defeating it.
+Redeeming the coins often means getting under the hood of that security model, and hence defeating that security which was your original goal in using this product.
 For example, to send transactions on these other blockchains, we need to connect to the internet with software that is signing the transactions.
 Hardware wallets are specifically designed to keep your key away from internet-connected machines by keeping the interaction window narrow.

 Once your seed phrase has been exposed to any of this software, you need to consider the security of that hardware wallet or another wallet somewhat compromised.
 The guides on this site will show you some best practices for still retaining you security, but it must be recognized that it likely now less secure than leaving the seed phrase alone.